Manifold Learning for Personalized and Label-Free Detection of Cardiac Arrhythmias: Results

 We next consider Recording 231 (Figure \ref{fig:signal_examples231}).
-This patient has four major clusters of heartbeats (more obvious from UMAP on the V1 lead), again with three of them labelled normal by the AAMI classification (1,3, and 4).
-(As before, the “other” cluster (2 here) is nearly flatline.)
-This time, the MIT-BIH labeling distinguishes two classes of normal: clusters 1 and 4 are characterized as right bundle branch block (RBBB) beats, while the remaining cluster (3) is classically normal.
-The RBBB beats are most easily classified by their V1 profiles, which show a tell-tale “bunny ear” profile caused by a distinct r-like sub-peak before the classical QRS complex \cite{ikeda2021rbbb}.
+This patient has four major clusters of heartbeats (more evident in the UMAP embedding of the V1 lead), again with three of them labelled normal by the AAMI classification (1, 3, and 4), along with a small, compact cluster (5) of normal beats.
+As before, the “other” cluster (2 here) is nearly flatline.
+This time, the MIT-BIH labeling distinguishes two classes of normal: Clusters 1 and 4 are characterized as right bundle branch block (RBBB) beats, while the remaining cluster (3) is classically normal.
+The RBBB beats are most easily classified by their V1 profiles, which show a tell-tale “bunny ear” profile caused by a distinct r-like sub-peak before the classical QRS complex \cite{ikeda_right_2021}.
 In this case, the two clusters are distinguished by the different timings of these complexes and the dramatic difference in the refractory period at the end of the waveform.
+Clusters 3 and 5 are very similar, with the latter displaying more prominent peaks in the ventricular part of the beat.